 The job is ideal if you have a keen eye for detail and reasonable English skills.

-If you’re interest in proofreading then I would full recommend Caitlin Pyle’s course Proofread Anywhere.
+If you’re interested in proofreading then I would fully recommend Caitlin Pyle’s course Proofread Anywhere.

 Her courses take you through all you need to know to become a pro proofreader.
 She earned $43,000 in her first year and now earns 5 figures.

-If you have good graphic design skills then you can get gigs fairly easy online.
+If you have good graphic design skills then you can get gigs fairly easily online.

-There’s a huge market out there from people looking for logo design, flyer design, brochure design and designs for clothing.
+There’s a huge market out there for people looking for logo design, flyer design, brochure design, and designs for clothing.